d21emijo/Examensarbete_Vue_PWA/README.md

 ## Service Worker
 The fetch puts products in storage and the service worker intercepts this and puts images in storage aswell.
-This is set to `CacheFirst` and is put in cache storage under `images`- The entire db.JSON is put in the storage as a JSON, but only 10 pictures, to change: `maxEntries: 10`
+This is set to `CacheFirst` and is put in cache storage under `images`- The entire db.JSON is put in the storage as a JSON, but only 10 fetched pictures, to change: `maxEntries: 10`
 ```
 registerRoute(
   ({ request }) => request.destination === 'image',